-According to the The Long-Term Care Insurance Law, the Long-Term Care Benefit is given to people who have reached retirement age, live in the community (either in their own homes or in independent section of an assisted living center), and need help with daily activities (such as getting dressed, getting bathed, eating, mobility in the home, etc.), as well as elderly people who need supervision in order to prevent them from endangering themselves, or their surroundings (such as people with Alzheimer's disease).
-There is an option to receive the benefit with a combination of services and a monetary pension.
+This portal organizes the information and applications of the Long-Term Care Benefit that is given to people who have reached retirement age, live in the community, and need help with daily activities (such as getting dressed, getting bathed, eating, mobility in the home, etc.), or too people who need in house supervision for their safety.

-You can find a list of organisations and companies that provide long term care services in local areas and their contact information via the National Insurance Institute website.
+Please note: You can find a list of organizations and companies that provide long term care services in local areas and their contact information via the National Insurance Institute website.

 - In November 2018 the first stage of the Long-Term Care Benefit Reform came into effect (in the coming years additional stages will take effect).